Asymptotics of Discrete Schr\"odinger Bridges via Chaos Decomposition: Acknowledgements

 \subsection{Main results}

-Our main results are regarding functional limits of the random measure $\hat\mu^N_\eps$ as $N\rightarrow \infty$ while $\eps>0$ is kept fixed.
-Given a probability measure $\nu$ and $p\ge 1$, let $\mathbf{L}^p(\nu)$ be the space of functions that have finite $p$th norm under $\nu$.
-We follow the standard abuse of keeping the same notation for an absolutely continuous measure and its density.
+We now state our main results regarding the limiting behavior of the discrete Schr\"odinger bridge where both the dimension $d$ and regularization parameter $\eps$ are kept fixed.
+Given a probability measure $\nu$ and integer $p\ge 1$, let $\mathbf{L}^p(\nu)$ be the space of functions that have finite $p$-th norm under $\nu$.
+We shall keep the same notation for an absolutely continuous measure and its density.